Arms Around You: Promotion

 Skrillex initially teased the track on Twitter and previewed the track on his Instagram, but later deleted the post.
-NME noted that the post featured the hashtag "#LLJ" which stands for "Long Live Jahseh", which was XXXTentacion's real name.
+NME noted that the post featured the hashtag "#LLJ" which stands for "Long Live Jahseh", XXXTentacion's real first name.

 Music video

 A music video for "Arms Around You" was released on November 16, 2018.
 It was directed by James Lerese and features an animated XXXTentacion.